GurayGurkan/PyTHang/README.md

 # PyTHang
-PyTHang: An open-source system for real-time and ambulatory monitoring of head-torso angle
+PyTHang: An open-source wearable sensor system for real time monitoring of head-torso angle for ambulatory applications

 **Files**
 - ***Bluetooth_and_Adxl345.ino***: To be embedded to Arduino (Nano)